weavora/cody/README.md

 # Cody

-Code conventions for most used programming languages.
+Code conventions for mostly used programming languages.

 ## PHP